krishnagopinath/serverless-bundle/README.md

   These are a glob of files that can be excluded from the function resolution.
 This happens when you have multiple files that are in the same directory and Serverless Framework tries to use them as a function handler.
 For example, if you have a `index.js` and a `index.test.js` and your function is pointing to `index`, you'll get a warning saying, `WARNING: More than one matching handlers found for index.
 Using index.js`.
 To fix this, use `excludeFiles: **/*.test.js`.

-### Generating a stats file
+### Generating stats files

-Use the `generateStatsFile` option if you want to analyze your bundle size.
-This option, if set to `true`, will enable generation of a `stats.json` in the output directory, using the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin.
+Use the `generateStatsFiles` option if you want to analyze your bundle size.
+This option, if set to `true`, will enable the generation of a `bundle_stats.json` and a `bundle_stats.html` in the output directory, using the [webpack-bundle-analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) plugin.

 This file can then be fed into tools like [webpack-visualizer](http://chrisbateman.github.io/webpack-visualizer/), which could give us insights on which packages take up our bundle size.
 The webpack-bundle-analyzer plugin could also be used to analyze the `stats.json` that is generated, [see here](https://github.com/webpack-contrib/webpack-bundle-analyzer#usage-as-a-cli-utility).